-The largest structure of the brain is the cerebrum and contains lobes including frontal, parietal, occipital, and temporal lobes.
+This is the largest structure of the brain and contains the frontal, parietal, occipital and temporal lobes.
 It is the centre of intellect, memory, language and consciousness, receiving and interpreting sensory information and controlling movement.

-The frontal lobes are considered our emotional control centre and home to our personality.
-They are involved in motor function (movement), problem solving, spontaneity, memory, language, initiation, judgement, impulse control, and social and sexual behaviour.
+Are our behavioural and emotional control centre.
+They are also involved in voluntary movement, planning, initiation, problem solving, memory, language, judgement, impulse control, and social and sexual behaviour.

-The temporal lobes are involved in language, speech, hearing, memory, personality and behaviour.
+Play a large role in understanding language, speech, learning, memory, personality and behaviour.